Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Sunset Model.md

 The solution works better if it is left to stand for a couple of hours before you start, so if you can pre-mix some the night before that is great.

-The concentration of the liquid is important: make sure it isn't too concentrated, or the changes will be masked by the absorbtion of light by the solution.
+The concentration of the liquid is important: make sure it isn't too concentrated, or the changes will be masked by the absorption of light by the solution.

 The kids need to be able to see down the tube, so it works better with the tube on the floor.